leejaeyong7/forge-dev-api/README.md

 It will take ~30 Mins, and give runnable command, which you can copy and paste to Bash to download svf file.

+## TO USE VIEWER:
+Simply go to localhost:8080/viewer to use Autodesk API viewer for Mccormick Place

 ## Resources:
 Model derivative API:
 https://developer.autodesk.com/en/docs/model-derivative/v2/overview/basics/